 Tender Summer Flowers:

-Almost all Summer flowering varieties can be started now with bottom heat in the glasshouse, sunroom, sunny windowsill, under glass or cold frame or very sheltered corner outdoors (cloches or evening protection advisable).
+Summer flowering varieties can be started now with bottom heat in the glasshouse, sunroom, and sunny windowsill, under glass or cold frame or very sheltered corner outdoors (cloches or evening protection advisable).

 Ageratum, Amaranthus, Balsam, all varieties of Begonias, Dahlia, Celosia, Cleome, Coleus, Cosmos, Geranium, Gerbera, Gloxinia, tender Herbs like Basil and Coriander (Cilantro), Impatiens, Kochia, Marigold, Ornamental Peppers, Petunia, Salpiglossis, Salvia, Swam Plant, Tithonia, Zinnia and many more.